vikejs/vike/README.md

 import { html } from 'vite-plugin-ssr'

-// We make `contextProps.docHtml` available in the browser. export const passToClient = ['pageProps', 'docHtml']
+// We make `pageContext.docHtml` available in the browser. export const passToClient = ['pageProps', 'docHtml']

-export async function render({ Page, contextProps }) {
+export async function render({ Page, pageContext }) {
-  // Use your view framework to pass `contextProps.docHtml` to all components
+  // Use your view framework to pass `pageContext.docHtml` to all components
   // of your component tree.
 (E.g. React Context or Vue's `app.config.globalProperties`.)

   // What happens here is: